Best Cheap Health Insurance in Illinois (2026)

 If you lose, quit or retire from your job, COBRA lets you keep the health insurance you had with your employer for 18 months.
 But you have to pay the full cost for the policy; your former employer won't pay anything.

 COBRA is designed to give you time to find another health insurance policy.
-But an ACA policy is almost always cheaper.
+But an ACA policy is often cheaper.

 Short-term health insurance plans in Illinois can't last longer than three months.
 You can renew your coverage for four months in total.
 So, if you get a policy that lasts three months, then you can buy one more month of coverage at the end of your plan.